pathbind/M-plus/README.md

 - Main
 - every Reviewer

+This has three important consequences:

+1. the Main does not need native web-search capability
-This avoids paying each Reviewer to independently rediscover the same public facts and reduces evidence asymmetry.
+2. Reviewers do not each have to pay to rediscover the same public facts
+3. Main and Reviewers challenge one another from a common evidence base rather than from unrelated hidden searches

+A Reviewer can still dispute the interpretation of a source, notice a missing source, or identify a research gap.
+Sharing the dossier does not force agreement.

 ## Web citations